Going for a walk…but not through the park

 Conclusion

-For the record, it’s indisputable that not all men are violent, and some women are, and some men experience violence, and manyvaw2 abhor violence, and all violence is abhorrent, and everyone needs to take reasonable care of their own safety, but these realities do not erase the substantial and socially significant issue of violence against women, which needs particular attention in its particular context of gendered power, and with particular emphasis on the behavior of perpetrators as active and intentional agents.
+For the record, it’s indisputable that not all men are violent, and some women are, and some men experience violence, and many abhor violence, and all violence is abhorrent, and everyone needs to take reasonable care of their own safety, but these realities do not erase the substantial and socially significant issue of violence against women, which needs particular attention in its particular context of gendered power, and with particular emphasis on the behavior of perpetrators as active and intentional agents.

 Violence against women is a subclass of violence in general.
 Addressing it does not negate other forms, and it should be possible to have conversations about it without constant reminders of what it is not.